Change of Responsibility Ceremony Ushers in New Senior Enlisted Leader for Task Force Talon

 |0

-This work, Change of Responsibility Ceremony Ushers in New Senior Enlisted Leader for Task Force Talon [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Change of Responsibility Ceremony Ushers in New Senior Enlisted Leader for Task Force Talon, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Change of Responsibility Ceremony Ushers in New Senior Enlisted Leader for Task Force Talon